Al Haskey: Reception

 In 2013, Midlane revealed that he did not like to read about negative opinions about Al posted by viewers on social media because they left him with "hurt feelings".
 During his second month on-screen, an Inside Soap reporter opined that Al has a "lamentable lack of bedside manner" and he behaved with a lack of "appropriate sensitivity".

 For his portrayal of Al, Midlane the award for Acting Performance at the RTS Midlands Awards.
 Later that year, he was nominated for Best Newcomer at the 2013 British Soap Awards, and then received a longlist nomination for Best Actor at the 2014 and 2015 ceremonies.
-Midlane won the Best Comedy Performance accolade at the 2018 British Soap Awards.
-At the 2019 ceremony, Midlane and Morgan received a Best On-Screen Partnership, and he was solely nominated for Best Male Dramatic Performance.
+Midlane won the Best Comedy Performance accolade at the 2018 British Soap Awards, later receiving another nomination at the 2023 ceremony.
+At the 2019 ceremony, Midlane and Morgan received a nomination for Best On-Screen Partnership, as well as being solely nominated for Best Male Dramatic Performance.
 He was then nominated for Best Daytime Star at the 2019 Inside Soap Awards.

 In March 2022, Metro's Chris Hallam wrote a piece opining that Al is Doctors' best character in the history of the series.
 He felt that the producers had "struck gold" when they created Al and accredited Midlane's acting skills with the enjoyment of the character.
 Hallam wrote that in his decade on the soap, Al had "gradually developed into one of the most entertaining and fully realised characters in the Doctors universe".
 Hallam admitted that Al can be "arrogant and unfeeling towards his colleagues", as well as "bombastic and overbearing, often overeager to impose his opinions on issues trivial and not so trivial", but felt that this contributed to the complexity of the character.
-He appreciated the depth in the character, comparing the different aspecsts of Al: the "fortysomething mummy’s boy who seems more interested in science fiction, pub quizzes, the latest app or grabbing a pint" in contrast to the "acutely sensitive" person who cares about his friends and patients.
+He appreciated the depth of the character, comparing the different aspects of Al: the "fortysomething mummy's boy who seems more interested in science fiction, pub quizzes, the latest app or grabbing a pint" in contrast to the "acutely sensitive" person who cares about his friends and patients.
 Hallam concluded his piece by billing Al as "far more than simple comic relief" and noted that his characterisation was a huge success for the show and its viewers.
+A FreshersLive journalist agreed, opining that Al "has contributed to the show's enduring success" and has slowly become "an integral part of the show's narrative tapestry".